this-user-username/restapi/README.md

 ### Profiles

-- **container**: Local run with containerised application with PostgreSQL DB in a docker container
+- **prod**: Local run with containerised application with PostgreSQL DB in a docker container
 - **local**: Local development with PostgreSQL DB in a docker container
 - **test**: Testing with H2 in-memory DB